SafeExamBrowser/seb-mac/Pods/InAppSettingsKit/README.md

 Different in-app settings are useful in a variety of situations.
 For example, [Where To?](http://www.futuretap.com/whereto) uses this mechanism to change the wording of "At next start" (for resetting confirmation dialogs) to be appropriate if the app is already running.

-iOS 8+: Privacy link
+Privacy link
 --------------------
-On iOS 8.0 or newer, if the app includes a usage key for various privacy features such as camera or location access in its `Info.plist`, IASK displays a "Privacy" cell at the top of the root settings page.
+If the app includes a usage key for various privacy features such as camera or location access in its `Info.plist`, IASK displays a "Privacy" cell at the top of the root settings page.
 This cell opens the system Settings app and displays the settings pane for the app where the user can specify the privacy settings for the app.

 If you don't want to show Privacy cells, set the property `neverShowPrivacySettings` to `YES`.